Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: Getty Images)

-Thankfully, there's no need to enrol on a degree in coffee geekery, because there's six easy categories to learn.
+Thankfully, there's no need to enroll for a degree in coffee geekery, because there are six easy categories to learn.
 Ashley created these out of frustration with the coffee industry.
 He says that the six different categories 'span the flavor profiles for everyone, from a construction worker to a banker to a teacher.
 They're the people who live on your street.
-Q Graders (coffee experts) might look for something more specific, but these are all you need to know'.
+Q Graders (coffee experts) might look for something more specific, but these are all you need to know.'

 Ashley attributes a character to each category to help them connect to what flavors you need and want.
 He's created his own blends for each character, but you could easily learn the notes and look for coffee in your local store.